-Then, about 10 years ago I discovered columnar apple trees.
+Then about 10 years ago I discovered columnar apple trees.
 These compact dudes were the answer to my prayers.
-Columnar apple trees are created to grow predominantly straight up, reach a height of 8-10 feet and are usually less than 2 feet wide.
-Suburbanites, apartment-dwellers, people living on boats – anyone can have columnar apple trees.
+Columnar apple trees are created to grow predominantly straight up, reach a height of 8 to 10 feet, and extend outward usually less than 2 feet wide.
+Suburbanites, apartment dwellers, people living on boats—anyone can have columnar apple trees.

 They don’t have the side branches and the spread that the usual apple trees are known for.
-In fact, rather than looking relaxed and orchard-ish, the columnars look rather elegant and stately.
+In fact, rather than looking relaxed and orchard-ish, these trees look rather elegant and stately.
 Runway models would be jealous.
 Yet they bring a little extra somethin’-somethin’ as edible landscaping to your yard for about 20 years.
-Try them in huge pots flanking the front door or garden entrance or plant these little darlings along your boring good-neighbor fence to give it some class.
+Try them in huge pots flanking the front door or garden entrance, or plant these little darlings along your boring good-neighbor fence to give it some class.

-If that isn’t enough, these micro-trees will produce normal-sized apples the first year you plant them!
+If that isn’t enough, these microtrees will produce normal-size apples the first year you plant them!
 God bless the experimenters.

 • ‘Northpole’ will remind you of a McIntosh apple.

 • ‘Golden Sentinel’ is similar to Golden Delicious in flavor.

 • ‘Scarlet Sentinel’ produces green-yellow apples with a red blush.

 Columnar apple tree requirements

 • Plant trees 2 feet apart, or line them up planted in whiskey barrels.

 • Don’t forget to plant at least two, for cross-pollination.